Héctor Lombard: Gamebred Bareknuckle MMA

 Lombard faced Chris Sarro at Gamebred Bareknuckle MMA 6 on 10 November 2023.
 Lombard was disqualified for illegal strikes to the back of the head.
 The result was later overturned to a win (submission to punches) for Lombard due to Sarro visibly tapping at the end of the bout.

 Global Fight League

 On December 11, 2024, it was announced that Lombard was signed by Global Fight League.
 However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-On 8 October 2019, it was announced that Lombard had left the UFC and had signed with Bare Knuckle FC.
+On 8 October 2019, it was announced that Lombard had left the UFC and had signed with Bare Knuckle Fighting Championship.
 The UFC announced that it had terminated Lombard's contract that September.
 Lombard was expected to headline BKFC 10 against fellow UFC veteran Joe Riggs in February 2020.
 However, in January, the company announced that Lombard will instead be facing David Mundell, with no further information.
 Lombard won the fight via unanimous decision.

 In the sophomore bout of his bare knuckle boxing tenure, Lombard faced fellow UFC veteran Kendall Grove at BKFC 12 on 11 September 2020.
 He won the fight by knockout in the first round.